 - I’m all about EASY when we have a busy day ahead.

 - With 3 pantry ingredients + some stew meat you too can throw this together in less than 15 minutes.

+It makes everyone’s palate happy spooned over a bed of mashed potatoes and my wallet is pleased too since it’s so cheap.
 Let us show you how to make this with inexpensive stew meat and a little of this and a little of that.